-Eating too much fat, through fried foods, industrialized or sausage products, hinders digestion and speeds up intestinal transit, especially in people who eat a balanced diet.
-In these cases, in addition to the stools turning yellow they may also have a more liquid consistency due to how quickly they pass through the intestine.
+Eating too much fat, such as in fried food, processed products or cured sausages, makes digestion more difficult and speeds up intestinal transit, especially in people who normally have a balanced diet.
+In these cases, in addition to the stools turning yellow, they may also become more watery because of how quickly they pass through the intestine.

-What to do: Reduce the intake of fats and industrialized products, this will help to regulate the color of the stools, which should get better after 2 or 3 days.
-However, if the problem persists other causes should be investigated.
+What to do: cut down on fats and processed products, as this will help to regulate the color of the stools.
+This should get better after 2 or 3 days, however, if the problem persists, other causes should be looked into.

 2. Intestinal infection

-Another common cause of yellowish stools is an intestinal infection.
-But in these cases it is also common for other symptoms to appear, such as abdominal pain and diarrhea.
-See a more complete list of bowel infection symptoms.
+Another common cause of yellowish stools is an intestinal infection, however, it is also common for other symptoms to appear, such as abdominal pain and diarrhea.

-In these cases it is common for feces to appear yellowish because the intestine is inflamed by the infection and then fails to properly absorb the fat from the food.
-The main cause of this problem is E. coli bacteria, which can be ingested in poorly cooked and contaminated foods.
+In these cases, it is common for poop to appear yellowish because the intestine is inflamed by the infection and so fails to properly absorb the fat from the food.
+The main cause of this problem is the E. coli bacteria, which can be ingested in undercooked meat and contaminated foods.

-What to do: Drink plenty of water and consume easily digestible foods, such as cooked or baked fruits, boiled white rice, fish and white meats, avoiding red meat and processed foods.
+What to do: drink plenty of water and eat foods that are easy to digest, such as fruit, boiled white rice, fish and white meats, avoiding red meat as well as fried and processed foods.

 3. Liver or gallbladder problems

-Diseases such as hepatitis, cirrhosis or gallstones cause less bile to reach the intestine, which is the substance responsible for helping in the digestion of fats.
-In addition to changing the color of feces, these diseases may also cause symptoms of abdominal pain and yellowing of the eyes and skin.
+Diseases such as hepatitis, cirrhosis or gallstones cause bile, which is the substance responsible for helping in the digestion of fats, to reach the intestine in smaller amounts.
+In addition to changing the color of the stools, these diseases may also cause abdominal pain and yellowing of the eyes and skin.

-What to do: In the presence of these symptoms, you should seek a general practitioner or gastroenterologist to confirm the diagnosis and initiate the appropriate treatment.
+What to do: if these symptoms appear, go to a GP or gastroenterologist to confirm the diagnosis and start the appropriate treatment.

 4. Pancreas problems

-Changes in the pancreas can cause poor digestion, making your stools whitish or yellowish, as well as causing them to float and look foamy.
+Changes in the pancreas can cause poor digestion, turning poop whitish or yellowish, as well as causing them to float and look foamy.
 The main problems that affect this organ are pancreatitis, pancreatic cancer, cystic fibrosis or obstruction of the pancreatic canal.

-In addition to changes in the stools, problems in the pancreas can cause abdominal pain, dark urine, poor digestion, nausea and weight loss.
+Problems in the pancreas can also cause abdominal pain, dark urine, poor digestion, nausea and weight loss.

-What to do: In the presence of these changes, especially if accompanied by abdominal pain, nausea and lack of appetite, you should seek a doctor to confirm the diagnosis and initiate appropriate treatment.
+What to do: If these changes occur, especially if accompanied by abdominal pain, nausea and loss of appetite, go to a doctor to confirm the diagnosis and start appropriate treatment.

-Giardiasis is an intestinal disease caused by the Giardia parasite and can cause symptoms such as diarrhea with yellow stools, nausea, headache, low fever and weight loss.
+Giardiasis is an intestinal disease caused by the Giardia parasite and can cause symptoms such as explosive and watery diarrhea with foul-smelling poop, nausea, headache, dehydration and weight loss.

-What to do: In the presence of these symptoms, you should seek a doctor and do a stools tests to confirm the presence of this parasite in the intestine and initiate appropriate treatment, which is usually done with antibiotics.
+What to do: If these symptoms appear, go to a doctor, pediatrician or gastroenterologist for a stools test to confirm the presence of this parasite in the intestine and start appropriate treatment, which is usually done with antibiotics.

 6. Celiac disease

-Celiac disease is a severe intolerance to gluten that may cause irritation and bad absorption of nutrients by the body when you eat foods containing wheat, rye, or barley, leading to increased velocity of your stools in your intestine and increased fat in your stools, leaving them yellowish.
+Celiac disease is a severe intolerance to gluten that causes inflammation and intestinal malabsorption when foods are eaten containing wheat, rye, or barley.
+These foods cause both the poop to move faster through the intestines and more fat in the stools, turning them yellowish.

-Usually people with celiac disease show improvement in their symptoms when they start a gluten-free diet.
+People with celiac disease usually show improvement in their symptoms when they eat a gluten-free diet.